• Products

 • Enable logging to get more information

-Status is Connected, but there’s no response after creating application links
+Connected (and no response after creating application links)

 Try the following actions: